How the seven risks that environment and sustainability pose to your firm can make you a smarter and more profitable operation.

 This workshop helps you comply with the risk standards you use.

 It applies leading science and business information to a range of very real risks posed by:

-- risk perception and appetite as influenced by neurology, psychology, individual conditioning and organisational culture
+- how your firm’s risk perception and appetite is influenced by neurology, psychology, individual conditioning and organisational culture

 - how this influences our attitude to environmental compliance and sustainability